rickalouani/Rancher-howto/README.md

-Four ways to build Kubernetes clusters with Rancher 2.0
+**Four ways to build Kubernetes clusters with Rancher 2.0**

 Deploying a production grade Kubernetes cluster is by no means an easy task.
-A Kubernetes cluster has many moving parts, and no standard way to deploy it across platforms.
-Depending on your use case you need to select the right tool for your deployment.
-Tools include KOPS, KUBEADM, conjure-up, minikube, RKE etc.
+A Kubernetes cluster has many moving parts, and no standard way to deploy it across cloud platforms.
+If your use-case calls for multiple deployments across cloud providers the complexity increases tremendously.
+The deployment tools available such as KOPS, KUBEADM, conjure-up, minikube, etc, are all cloud-provider-gnostic and cli driven.
+So, to deploy and manage multiple Kubernetes clusters requires system administrator skills and the clusters have to be managed independently.

 In this article, I am going to show the power of Rancher 2.0 and use it to deploy a kubernetes cluster 4 different ways:
    1. GKE (Google Kubernetes Engine) and importing the cluster to Rancher 2.0
    2. RKE (Rancher Kubernetes Engine) on Google Cloud Platform